connected-dguliani/ImageClassificationwithVisionandCoreML/README.md

 # Classifying Images with Vision and Core ML
 Demonstrates using Vision with Core ML to preprocess images and perform image classification.
+Modified version of the Apple's demo App

 ## Overview